aaron-scheffler/Aaron-Scheffler.github.io/publications.md

 * Dickinson, A., DiStefano, C., Tran, X., __Scheffler, A.__,  Senturk, D., Jeste, S. Interhemispheric oscillatory connectivity in infants with Autism Spectrum Disorder.

-* __Scheffler, A.__, Telesca, D. Germline microRNA signatures predict toxicity in response to immunotherapy in a mixed cancer cohort.
+* Wiedhaas, J., __Scheffler, A.__, Telesca, D. Germline microRNA signatures predict toxicity in response to immunotherapy in a mixed cancer cohort.

 * Senturk, D. and __Scheffler, A.__ Modeling longitudinal trends in Event Related Potentials (ERPs). (book chapter)